flgkd/integer-linear-programming-notes/notes/06-branch-and-price.md

 Then the value is a valid lower bound for the integer solutions in that branch-and-bound node.

-> **In Branch and Price, Column Generation must solve the node LP relaxation sufficiently accurately before the resulting LP value is used as an exact Branch-and-Bound bound.**
+> **In an exact Branch-and-Price algorithm, the node LP bound must be validly certified before it is used for exact Branch-and-Bound pruning.**

 ---